Reviews You Can Rely On

 We've extensively tested 63 of the best headlamps over the past 6 years.
 For our current iteration, we bought, tested, and compared 27 head torches against each other, with both in-field and lab-like testing.
 Utilizing industrial light meters, we're able to measure actual brightness, and with our very own “light coffin,” we're able to measure the battery life as well.
 Once outdoors, we ventured into the dark to compare real-life performance, from trail activities to camp tasks.
 If you need an ultra-bright lamp in the backcountry, something for casual home use, or a blend of something in-between, this review illuminates every competitive option for a range of budgets.

-For other camp lighting options, take a look at our review of the best lanterns to help brighten up your campsite.
+For other camp lighting options, take a look at our review of lanterns to help brighten up your campsite.
 We also have a camping list outlining our favorite camping gear and can help you find the right tools to set up the perfect base camp.
 We have spent numerous nights in the wilderness to thoroughly test some of the top-ranked tents for any kind of adventure, from overnight backpacking trips to family-style car camping weekends.

 Top 27 Headlamps - Test Results